Country of origin: South Africa

 Education: BS, Business and BS Physics, University of Pennsylvania

-Headquarters: San Jose, CA (PayPal); Hawthorne, CA (SpaceX) and Palo Alto, CA (Tesla Motors)
+Headquarters: San Jose, CA (PayPal); Hawthorne, CA (SpaceX); Palo Alto, CA (Tesla Motors); San Francisco, CA (OpenAI and Neuralink)

-Musk has made major contributions in the fields of information technology, space exploration and green technologies.
+Musk has made major contributions in the fields of information technology, space exploration, green technologies and artificial intelligence.

 Elon Musk is a cutting-edge, serial entrepreneur born and raised in South Africa.
 A lifelong technologist and entrepreneur, he bought his first computer at age 10 and taught himself how to program it.
 He sold his first software program, a space game called Blastar, for about $500 when he was 12 years old.